Telegrapher's equations: Values of primary parameters for telephone cable

-More extensive tables and tables for other wire gauges, operating temperatures, and insulation are available in Reeve (1995).
-Chen (2004) gives the same data in a parameterized form, that he reports is usable up to 50 MHz.

 The variation of R and L is mainly due to skin effect and proximity effect.

-The constancy of the capacitance is a consequence of intentional, careful design.
+The constancy of the capacitance is a consequence of intentional design.

-The variation of G can be inferred from Terman: "The power factor ... tends to be independent of frequency, since the fraction of energy lost during each cycle ... is substantially independent of the number of cycles per second over wide frequency ranges."
+The variation of G can be inferred from a statement by Frederick Terman: "The power factor ... tends to be independent of frequency, since the fraction of energy lost during each cycle ... is substantially independent of the number of cycles per second over wide frequency ranges."